Actuation Systems Management

 Learning and assessment

 Learning activities on the course are diverse including lectures, seminars, tutorials and workshops.
-Students are expected to undertake extensive independent study and research to support lectures seminars and assessments.
+Students are expected to undertake extensive independent study and research to support taught sessions.
 Group work and presentations are an important part of the course.
-Students will have access to specialist hardware and software and an on line learning environment.
+In addition students will have access to specialist hardware and software and Myerscough’s virtual learning environment.

 Students will face a variety of assessments including formative and summative assessment, essays, technical reports, individual presentations, individual study projects and case studies based on work experience.